Nulkem/betterseqta/README.md

 * Browser Support
   - Firefox and Chrome Supported

-## Download

-This extension is not currently accessable on the Chrome Webstore or Firefox Addon pages, however, it can be downloaded from the [releases](https://github.com/Nulkem/better-seqta/releases) page.

-## For Firefox Users:
+## Download For Firefox Users:

-Firefox users can install the latest version of BetterSEQTA via the [betterseqta-firefox.xpi](https://github.com/Nulkem/better-seqta/releases/download/v1.21/betterseqta-firefox.xpi) file.
+Firefox users can install the latest version of BetterSEQTA via the Firefox Addon page.
+[Click to download](https://addons.mozilla.org/en-US/firefox/addon/betterseqta/)

 ## For Chrome Users: